 (iii) The Yacht must be in Cypriot territorial waters within one (1) month from the commencement of the lease agreement.
 The Commissioner of VAT, enjoys discretion to allow an extension of this period, provided that, such extension shall not, exceed the currency of the yacht leasing agreement.

-(iv) The lease contributions shall be payable monthly – the applicable rate of VAT on these contributionss shall also be calculated in accordance with Table 1.1 and Table 1.2 above.;
+(iv) The lease contributions shall be payable monthly – the applicable rate of VAT on these contributionss shall also be calculated in accordance with the Tables above.;

 (v) The duration of the lease agreement shall not exceed forty-eight (48) months;

 (vi) The lessor is expected to derive a profit from the lease agreement in excess of the value of the craft.
-The profit margin shall be of not less than ten percent (10%) of the value of the craft;
+The profit margin shall be of not less than five percent (5%) of the value of the craft;

 (vii) In addition to the profit set forth in recital (v) above, the lessee, shall as compensation of the protracted payments paid to the lessor during the currency of the agreement, pay the lessor, interest equivalent to not less than five percent (5%) of the value of the craft;

-(viii) Upon exercising the option to acquire the yacht, the purchase value at the last contribution of the lease shall not be less than five percent (5%) of the original value of the craft.
-This final contribution shall be subject to a standard rate of VAT at 17%
+(viii) Upon exercising the option to acquire the yacht, the purchase value at the last contribution of the lease shall not be less than two point five percent (2,5%) of the original value of the craft.
+This final contribution shall be subject to a standard rate of VAT at 19%

 The procedure for the approval of the aforesaid VAT scheme is subject to the following procedure:-